bsccf/Uni-notes/Mathematics for Engineering and the Environment/4U Differential Equations 1/8 - 9 General and particular solutions/why we need general and particular solutions.md

 (used [[integration]])

-But now we have a solution
+But now we have a solution with an undefined value "k", this is what we call a [[general and particular solution]].